You made India proud: Film celebs congratulate Harnaaz Sandhu on Miss Universe win | Entertainment

 At the Miss Universe 2021 ceremony, Paraguay's Nadia Ferreira, 22, finished second, while South Africa's Lalela Mswane, 24, came third.

-The event was hosted by Steve Harvey and saw performances from American singer JoJo.
+The event was hosted by Steve Harvey and saw performances by American singer JoJo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)